 Q: Which gyms are available to train at?

-In Wellington, the red team will train out of Martin Degnan's in Lower Hutt and the blue team will train at Wellington Boxing Gym in Kilbirnie.
+In Wellington, the red team will train out of Punch Fit in Lower Hutt and the blue team will train at Wellington Boxing Gym in Kilbirnie.
 In Auckland Central the 2023 teams are Combat Room out West and Elite Thai Kickboxing in Penrose.
-The North Shore teams include Red Line Combat Academy and Shuriken.
+The North Shore teams include Red Line Combat Academy and Shuriken Gym.

 Q: How much does it cost to take part?

 Registration is $200 for the program, however there are other costs such as your own gloves and protective gear as required and blood tests to show you're clear of Hepatitis and HIV before you start.
 These costs are broken down in the Welcome Pack on the application to become a fighter page. in case you were wondering, $200 works out about $4.70 per gym session for an awesome experience - cool huh?.
 You'll need a pair of 16oz boxing gloves, some hand wraps and a mouth guard, but we'll be working with our sponsors to get you a great deal on those.
-If you get selected to fight you'll also need either a groin guard or a chest protector depending on which bits you need to protect, and also those actually getting in to the ring will need to provide blood serology test results to show you're clear of Hepatitis and HIV (Some gyms may require this before training starts).
+If you get selected to fight you'll also need either a groin guard or a chest protector depending on which bits you need to protect.
 Please note there are no refunds once you sign up, if you do change your mind and no longer wish to continue your entry fee is considered a donation to the cause.